 Authorities failed to prioritize human rights protections in Bosnia and Herzegovina (BiH) in 2022.
 Discrimination against minorities remains a serious concern.
 Progress in war crimes prosecutions remains slow.
 A court handed down a landmark ruling upholding a complaint about discrimination against lesbian, gay, bisexual, and transgender (LGBT) people.

-In October, the European Commission published its annual progress report on BiH, granting European Union candidate status to the country, even though “significant reforms are still needed to ensure that all citizens are able to exercise their political rights” and a lack of progress on rule of law and election reform.
+In October, the European Commission published its annual progress report on BiH, recommending the country is granted European Union candidate status, even though “significant reforms are still needed to ensure that all citizens are able to exercise their political rights” and a lack of progress on rule of law and election reform.

 Discrimination and Intolerance